A Retired Marine And A Photojournalist Confront War's 'Invisible Injuries'

 "When I got blown up, it erased a lot of my memories," Brennan says.

 Brennan began therapies to address his TBI.
-He used the 200 letters he'd exchanged with his wife to put together a broad narrative of his time at war.
+He used the 200 letters he had exchanged with his wife to put together a broad narrative of his time at war.
 When it came to the grenade blast itself, Brennan pieced together the sequence of events surrounding his injury with the help of Finbarr O'Reilly, a photographer who had embedded with Brennan's unit in Afghanistan.

 "I have the whole sequence documented of him," O'Reilly says.
 "One of the things I ... [photographed] was this Afghan national policeman who fired the rocket that ultimately went astray and blew up very close to TJ, knocking him unconscious ... and the explosion afterwards, and the guys who went to recover TJ."